mirceaned/AWS/README.md

-# Building apps with AWS Blocks
+# Building apps with AWS blocks

 ## The app
 - Visibility as a service for Public Cloud